Body shape index: Comparison to BMI

 Studies have associated ABSI with total mortality and cardiovascular risk, indicating that it is useful in assessing cardio-metabolic risks.

+Calculation

+The equation for ABSI is based on statistical analysis and is derived from an allometric regression.

 If the ABSI is above 0.083, an increased risk is assumed; a value of 0.091 is said to represent a doubling of the relative risk.

-The ABSI is classified into risk classes by means of the ABSI-z value (z-Value) derived from the ABSI.
+The ABSI is classified into risk classes by means of the ABSI-z value (z-score) derived from the ABSI.
 The ABSI-z is calculated from the deviation of the ABSI from the ABSI mean in relation to the standard deviation.
 The ABSI means and standard deviations are age- and sex-dependent empirically determined and tabulated.